raspberrypilearning/cd-advanced-html-css-sushi/en/step_7.md

 title: Why is this useful?
 ---

-The `aside`, `article` and other containers are similar.
+The `aside`, `article`, and other containers are all similar.
 The only real difference is in the **meaning**, that is, what you use them for.

 It's important to use meaningful HTML elements whenever you can.
 It gives your website better structure and is especially helpful for people using **screen readers**.

 --- /collapse ---

-Did you spot the bonus element in there, `span`?
-It's a special tag you can use just for adding extra CSS!
+Did you spot the other element in there, `span`?
+This is a special tag you can use just for adding extra CSS code!
 You can put anything in between a pair of `span` tags.
 It's useful for things like styling a **part** of the text in a paragraph.

-+ Add the following CSS code to your stylesheet to complete the styling for the HTML code above.
++ Add the following CSS code to your style sheet to complete the styling for the HTML code above.

 ```css
   .sideNoteStyle {